129 Features Across Three Dimensions

 Every change to the methodology is tracked in a changelog, tagged with semantic versions, and checkpointed.
 Design decisions are numbered and documented with rationale and alternatives.
 Research findings are preserved with sources and dates.

 The point is preventing knowledge loss.
 When a protocol decision was made six months ago, the rationale is recoverable.
 When research informed a design choice, the original evidence is still there.
+The same standard applies in the moment: before answering a question about a file, a definition, or a piece of documentation, the agent reads the source.
+No partial knowledge passing as understanding.

 Experience accumulation